NyeGuy/nyeguy.github.io/_pages/about.md

 <br>

-Feel free to [read some of the posts in my blog.](https://nyeguy.github.io/year-archive/) Or, if real time animation or game development interests you, [check out some of the classes I teach at SCAD.](https://nyeguy.github.io/teaching/)I also do consulting and research with [Box Rocket Studio.](http://boxrocket.studio)
+Feel free to [read some of the posts in my blog.](https://nyeguy.github.io/year-archive/) Or, if real time animation or game development interests you, [check out some of the classes I've taught'.](https://nyeguy.github.io/teaching/)I also do consulting and research with [Box Rocket Studio.](http://boxrocket.studio)
 <br>

 You can look at some of my past projects in my portfolio.
 There's [machine learning stuff,](https://nyeguy.github.io/portfolio/machine-learning-experiments) or [some games I've made.](https://nyeguy.github.io/portfolio/game-development) You can learn about [the movies I worked on.](https://nyeguy.github.io/portfolio/previsualization) Or maybe, check out [some of the comics I've scribbled](https://nyeguy.github.io/comics/) over the years.